 Pop-ups are what Google’s search engine calls “interstitials.”
 Basically, an interstitial is anything that gets in the way of a website, like pop-ups.
 Google does not like interstitials, referring to many of them as “intrusive interstitials,” for a simple reason: users don’t like them either.
 There are few things as irritating as landing on a webpage from search results only to be immediately accosted by pop-ups.

 Google has long penalized websites for intrusive interstitials, but this really only hurt websites with multiple popups.
-But in January 2017, Google announced an update to its algorithm that targets all types of intrusive interstitials.
+But in January 2017, Google announced that it will block desktop pop-up ads starting February 15th, 2018 to conform to the Better Ads Experience Program (BEAP).
+This program strives to improve consumers’ online ad experience by pushing for the elimination of the most disruptive ads.
 Previously, law firm websites could use live chat intrusive interstitials, but Google’s algorithm update now makes these pop-ups result in a penalty for the website.

 When Google penalizes a site, it makes it much less likely that the site will appear in organic search results, which means a decrease in traffic and thus leads.
 To prevent live chat users from suffering this penalty, live chat services are beginning to update their designs to be less intrusive and to avoid picking up a Google penalty.